Grade 2-3| Easy - Intermediate

 The Timber Trail follows the path of old logging roads and tramlines, linked and smoothed using modern trail-building techniques.
 It runs between the tiny settlements of Pureora and Ongarue, with similarly small Piropiro around the halfway mark.
 Limited road access and remoteness make a two-day, one-way ride the most rewarding approach, starting in the north at Pureora.

-After an easy warm up through a precious remnant of native forest near Pureora Visitor Centre, the trail gains 350m elevation in a steady fashion up Mt Pureora before it tracks predominantly downhill across the western flanks of the Hauhungaroa Range, its gorges spanned by eight of the highest and longest suspension bridges in New Zealand.
+After an easy warm up through a precious remnant of native forest near the Pureora settlement, the trail gains 350m elevation in a steady fashion up Mt Pureora before it tracks predominantly downhill across the western flanks of the Hauhungaroa Range, its gorges spanned by eight of the highest and longest suspension bridges in New Zealand.

-The first day’s ride usually ends at Piropiro Flats where there’s a basic campground, cycle access to Black Fern Lodge, and shuttle pick-up point for accommodation further afield.
+The first day’s ride ends at Piropiro Flats where there’s camping and lodge accommodation (see below).

 The second day is easier and features mixed forest, various huts and bridges, and the ghostly terminus of the Ongarue Tramway that the trail follows through cuttings and around the nationally significant ‘spiral’.